purepisces/Wenqing-Machine_Learning_Blog/Foundational-Concepts-in-Machine-Learning/Logistic-Regression/logistic-regression.md

 Logistic regression can be used to classify samples and can use different types of data (e.g., weight, genotype) for classification.
 It also helps assess which variables are useful for classification (e.g., in predicting obesity using weight, genotype, age, and astrological sign, the astrological sign might be "totes useless").

-# Logistic Regression

-## Introduction

-Logistic regression is a statistical method for analyzing datasets in which there are one or more independent variables that determine an outcome.
-It estimates the probability that a given input point belongs to a particular class.
-Unlike linear regression which outputs continuous values, logistic regression outputs probabilities bounded between 0 and 1.

 ## Key Concepts

 ### Logistic Function